 Manfield JH, Yu KK-H, Efthimiou E, et al., 2017, Bariatric Surgery or Non-surgical Weight Loss for Idiopathic Intracranial Hypertension?
 A Systematic Review and Comparison of Meta-analyses, OBESITY SURGERY, Vol: 27, Pages: 513-521, ISSN: 0960-8923

-Nouraei SA, Mace AD, Middleton SE, et al., 2017, A stratified analysis of the perioperative outcome of 17623 patients undergoing major head and neck cancer surgery in England over 10 years: Towards an Informatics-based Outcomes Surveillance Framework., Clin Otolaryngol, Vol: 42, Pages: 11-28
+Nouraei SAR, Mace AD, Middleton SE, et al., 2017, A stratified analysis of the perioperative outcome of 17623 patients undergoing major head and neck cancer surgery in England over 10 years: Towards an Informatics-based Outcomes Surveillance Framework, CLINICAL OTOLARYNGOLOGY, Vol: 42, Pages: 11-28, ISSN: 1749-4478

 Pinto C, Garas G, Harling L, et al., 2017, Is endovascular treatment with multilayer flow modulator stent insertion a safe alternative to open surgery for high-risk patients with thoracoabdominal aortic aneurysm?, Ann Med Surg (Lond), Vol: 15, Pages: 1-8